jbaum98/stuyablo/README.md

 2. Clone the Stuyablo repo as a submodule git submodule add [git@github.com:jbaum98/stuyablo 12-stuyablo](git@github.com:jbaum98/stuyablo 12-stuyablo)

+3. Now push the changes (you've added some files after all) git push

-3. Now to update it (pull) you do git submodule update
+4. Now to update it (pull) you do git submodule update

-4. If you ever clone your HW repo again, you have to run this for git to realize there's a submodule git submodule init git submodule update
+5. If you ever clone your HW repo again, you have to run this for git to realize there's a submodule git submodule init git submodule update